Nurse Leader Fellows Leadership Team

 Associate Professor, Betty Irene Moore School of Nursing

 As an associate professor and founding faculty member of the Betty Irene Moore School of Nursing at UC Davis, Elena Siegel uses her knowledge of nursing, health care systems, business and finance to conduct research focused on the practices and policies surrounding nursing home care.
+She enjoys mentoring students as they develop the systems and business acumen necessary for nursing leadership in complex health care environments.
 Previously, she was an assistant professor at the Oregon Health and Science University School of Nursing.
 She is a former Robert Wood Johnson Foundation Nurse Faculty Scholar and a former Claire M. Fagin Postdoctoral Fellow.

 The national advisory council is a diverse group of leaders with exceptional impact in health and health care.
 The council provides inspiration and aspiration for strategies and planning, with input on all aspects of the Betty Irene Moore Fellowships for Nurse Leaders and Innovators program.
 Council leaders meet with fellows at the annual convocation and serve as mentors or help facilitate mentorship connections for fellows.